 BIODIVERSITY

-Biodiversity is the level of diversity of living organisms in an area, for instance, the diversity of species within an ecosystem, or the diversity within one species.
+Biodiversity is the level of diversity of living organisms in an area; for instance, the diversity of species within an ecosystem, or the diversity within one species.

 CARBON DIOXIDE REMOVAL (CDR)

-Anthropogenic activities removing CO, from the atmosphere and durably storing it in geological, terrestrial, or ocean reservoirs, or in products.
+Anthropogenic activities that remove CO2 from the atmosphere and durably store it in terrestrial or ocean reservoirs, or in products.
 It includes existing and potential anthropogenic enhancement of biological or geochemical sinks and direct air capture and storage, but excludes natural CO2 uptake not directly caused by human activities.

 EMISSION PATHWAYS

-In the Summary for Policymakers, the modelled trajectories of global anthropogenic emissions over the 21st century are termed emission pathways.
-Emission pathways are classified by their temperature trajectory over the 21st century: pathways giving at least 50% probability based on current knowledge of limiting global warming to below 1.5°C are classified as "no overshoot"; those limiting warming to below 1.6°C and returning to 1.5°C by 2100 are classified as "1.5°C limited-overshoot"; while those exceeding 1.6°C but still returning to 1.5°C by 2100 are classified as "higher-overshoot".
+In the Summary for Policymakers, the modelled trajectories of global anthropogenic emissions over the 21st century are termed "emission pathways".
+Emission pathways are classified by their temperature trajectory over the 21st century : pathways giving at least 50% probability based on current knowledge of limiting global warming to below 1.5°C are classified as "no overshoot"; those limiting warming to below 1.6°C and returning to 1.5°C by 2100 are classified as "1.5°C limited-overshoot"; while those exceeding 1.6°C but still returning to 1.5°C by 2100 are classified as "higher-overshoot".

-GREENHOUSE GASES AND INFRARED LIGHT
+GREENHOUSE GASES AND INFRARED RADIATION

-Greenhouse gases absorb reflected solar energy, making the Earth's atmosphere warmer.
-A lot of the sun's energy reaches the ground directly, and a portion is reflected by the ground back into the atmosphere.
-Some gases, when present in the atmosphere, absorb that reflected energy (called infrared light) and redirect it back to Earth as heat.
-The gases responsible for this are called greenhouse gases.

-NET ZERO EMISSIONS

-Net-zero carbon dioxide (CO_o) emissions are achieved when anthropogenic CO2 emissions are balanced globally by anthropogenic CO2 removals over a specified period.
+The Sun's rays travel through the atmosphere and warm the Earth's surface, generating the upward emission of infrared radiation.
+Some of this infrared radiation is trapped on its escape to space by greenhouse gases in the atmosphere (mainly water vapour, carbon dioxide, methane, nitrous oxide and ozone) and sent back towards the Earth's surface - heating it up even more.
+This is called the greenhouse effect.

 GLOBAL MEAN SURFACE TEMPERATURE (GMST)

-Estimated global average of near-surface air temperatures over land and sea-ice, and sea surface temperatures over ice-free ocean regions, with changes normally expressed as departures from a value over a specified reference period.
+Global average of near-surface air temperatures over land and sea-ice, and sea surface temperatures over ice-free ocean regions, with changes normally expressed as departures from a value over a specified reference period.
 When estimating changes in GMST, near-surface air temperature over both land and oceans are also used.

 GLOBAL WARMING

-The estimated increase in GMST averaged over a 30year period, or the 30-year period centered on a particular year or decade, expressed relative to pre-industrial levels unless otherwise specified.
-For 30-year periods that span past and future years, the current multi-decadal warming trend is assumed to continue.
+The increase in GMST averaged over a 30-year period, or the 30-year period centered on a particular year or decade, expressed relative to pre-industrial levels unless otherwise specified.
+For 30-year periods that span past and future years, the current multidecadal warming trend is assumed to continue.

 MITIGATION

 A human intervention to reduce the sources or enhance the sinks of greenhouse gases.

+NET ZERO EMISSIONS

+Net-zero carbon dioxide (CO2) emissions are achieved when anthropogenic CO2 emissions are balanced globally by CO2 removals over a specified period.

 PRE-INDUSTRIAL

 The multi-century period prior to the onset of large-scale industrial activity around 1750.
 The reference period 1850-1900 is used to approximate pre-industrial GMST.
-SUSTAINABLE DEVELOPMENT GOALS The sustainable development goals are the blueprint to achieve a better and more sustainable future for all.
+SUSTAINABLE DEVELOPMENT GOALS The Sustainable Development Goals are the blueprint to achieve a better and more sustainable future for all.
 They address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity and peace and justice.
-Examples: No poverty, zero hunger, quality education, etc...
-TEMPERATURE OVERSHOOT The temporary exceedance of a specified level of global warming.
+Examples: No poverty, zero hunger, quality education, etc. TEMPERATURE OVERSHOOT The temporary exceedance of a specified level of global warming.

-Conceptual Scenario from the OCE.
+Conceptual scenario by the OCE.